bradsec/pfsensenotes/README.md

 3. In Cloudflare account goto `My Profile` and select `API Tokens`
 4. Copy the `Global API Key`

-- Have not tested with custom API keys, this may be a more secure option rather than using the Global API Key.
+***I have not tested with custom API keys, this may be a more secure option rather than using the Global API Key.***

 **IN PFSENSE**